christoomey/vim-system-copy/README.md

 System Copy
 ===========

-System copy provides vim mappings for copying text to the os specific clipboard.
+System copy provides vim mappings for copy/paste text to the os specific clipboard.
 Most people will be happy just setting their Vim clipboard to the system clipboard, but I find that doing so pollutes my clipboard history.
 Instead, this plugin creates a unique mapping that explicitly pulls content